 "Effective schools seek to develop and reinforce character traits, such as caring, citizenship, fairness, respect, responsibility, and trustworthiness, through a systematic approach that includes adult modeling, curriculum integration, a positive school climate, and access to comprehensive guidance and counseling services."

-The California Department of Education advocates incorporating character education into a standards-based educational system in a variety of ways.
+Character education can be incorporated into a standards-based educational system in a variety of ways.

 - Bonner Center for Character Education